willianathompson/osticket-Post-Install-Config/README.md

 </p>
 <p>

-It’s important to periodically check for updates. osTicket automatically receives security updates, and the system is checked for new versions under Admin Panel > Settings > Version.
+It’s important to periodically check for updates. osTicket automatically receives security updates, and the system is checked for new versions under **Admin Panel > Settings > Version**.
 </p>
 <p>